kingvj/kingvj.github.io/index.md

 To learn how to setup your quality for a better experience, [click here](quality-setup.md)

-To make a request for me to add something to Plex, please fill out the form <a href="https://docs.google.com/forms/d/e/1FAIpQLSfxKAk09IIOzQ_fBK-R24uSLZHSkNBVi5nmN9z9uCoXAss_PQ/viewform?usp=sf_link">found here</a>
+To make a request for me to add something to Plex, please fill out a request <a href="https://vjplex-overseerr.cloud.seedboxes.cc/">found here</a> and it will be added to Plex as soon as possible!